Club Class – A year's membership of Brighton Marina Yacht Club, with five mornings yacht racing experience!

 © Katie Street 2008

-Club Class is the BMYC yacht racing appreciation course.
-It is held twice a year in spring and autumn.
+Club Class is the BMYC yacht racing appreciation experience.
+It is held twice a year in Spring and Autumn.
 We take people with a variety of experience.
 Some have no sailing experience at all, others have done some windsurfing, dinghy sailing or cruising.
-Each course is held over five Saturday mornings from about 8:45am to 2:00pm.
+Each course is held over five consecutive Saturday mornings from about 8:45AM to 2:00PM.

 We aim to provide a brief taste of inshore yacht racing for both novice and improver sailors.
 By the end of Club Class participants will have experienced a short introduction to this fascinating sport, learnt some basic racing techniques and gained essential background knowledge.